 - 9. The review of the effectiveness of the County Council's system of internal control and overall corporate governance arrangements requires the sources of assurance, which the Council relies on, to be brought together and reviewed, from both a departmental and corporate view. - 10.
-The Public Sector Internal Audit Standards (PSIAS) allow the Head of Internal Audit and Assurance Service to assist management in drafting the AGS.
+The Public Sector Internal Audit Standards (PSIAS) allows the Head of Internal Audit and Assurance Service to assist management in drafting the AGS.
 The process followed as explained below, has not changed significantly from the previous year. - 11.
 The Framework requires local authorities to review their arrangements against their Local Code of Corporate Governance (essentially refers to the governance structure in place).
 The Council's Local Code of Governance was revised and approved by the County Council on 27th September 2017.
-Development of the Local Code of Corporate Governance will continue throughout 2018-19. - 12.
-To ensure the AGS represents an accurate picture of the governance arrangements for the whole Council, each Director was required to complete a 'self-assessment' designed to provide details of the measures in place (systems, process, documents etc.) within their departments during the financial year 2017/18, to ensure conformance (or otherwise) to the Framework.
+The Local Code will be reviewed and updated during 2019.
+The principles contained in the Framework have been applied to the preparation of the AGS for the financial year 2018/19. - 12.
+To ensure the AGS represents an accurate picture of the governance arrangements for the whole Council, each Director was required to complete a 'self-assessment' designed to provide details of the measures in place (systems, process, documents etc.) within their departments during the financial year 2018/19, to ensure conformance (or otherwise) to the Framework.
 The self-assessment also allowed for the recognition and recording of areas where developments are required.

 - 13. The departmental self-assessments required a corresponding score to be given reflecting the department's positions regarding practice, standards and quality.
 This is a gauge of effectiveness.
 The application of a more quantitative approach to assessing compliance against the principles contained in the Framework allows the Committee and public at large to obtain necessary assurance that the Council operates within an adequate internal control environment, thus complying with the seven core principles and best practice. - 14.
 A number of Corporate Assurance Statements were also completed to gain an overall organisational perspective of processes in place as described by the seven core principles.
 These statements also allowed for the recognition and recording of areas where developments were required. - 15.
 The completed statements were analysed along with various other sources of evidence to determine whether there are any significant governance issues that should be reported in the AGS.
-Other sources include: - Reports provided by internal and external audit and other assurance sources and the implications of these reports for the overall governance of the Council; - The Head of Internal Audit Service's annual opinion on the overall adequacy and effectiveness of the Authority's control environment (its framework of governance, risk management and internal control arrangements); - c.
+Other sources included: - a.
+Reports provided by internal and external audit and other assurance sources, and the implications of these reports for the overall governance of the Council: - The Head of Internal Audit Service's annual opinion on the overall adequacy and effectiveness of the Authority's control environment (its framework of governance, risk management and internal control arrangements); - c.
 Evaluation of any negative media articles.

-Outcome of the 20167/18 review of the Governance Framework
+Outcome of the 2018/19 review of the Governance Framework

 - 16. Guidance states that 'Significant Governance Issues' are those that: - a.
-Seriously prejudice or prevent achievement of a principal objective of the authority; - Have resulted in the need to seek additional funding to allow it to be resolved, or has resulted in the significant diversion of resources from another aspect of the business; - c.
+Seriously prejudice or prevent achievement of a principal objective of the authority: - Have resulted in the need to seek additional funding to allow it to be resolved, or has resulted in the significant diversion of resources from another aspect of the business; - c.
 Have led to a material impact on the accounts; - d.
 The Corporate Governance Committee advises should be considered as a significant issue for reporting in the AGS; - e.
 The Head of Internal Audit Service reports on as significant in the annual opinion on the internal control environment; - f.
 Have attracted significant public interest or have seriously damaged the reputation of the organisation; - g.
 Have resulted in formal action being undertaken by the Chief Financial Officer and/or the Monitoring Officer; - h.
 The issue has resulted in a legal breach or prompts intervention from a regulator.